Raccoons-Army/mei-es-arsoft-odsoft-g007/README.md

 - Complexity in managing event flow and ensuring event delivery.
 - Debugging can become more challenging as the flow of events may not be linear.
 ---

+### Technical Memo's - Sprint 2

+#### Issue 1 - The current LMS system is limited to a single application instance, resulting in significantly low availability and increased risk of downtime.

+**Problem:** How to address the low availability of the LMS system.

+**Summary of solution:**
+- Reengineer the LMS application by adopting a decentralized/distributed architecture.
+- **Active Redundancy:** All components are actively processing the same data or performing the same function simultaneously.
+- **Ignore Faulty Behavior:** In a distributed system, if a single node becomes unresponsive, it may be ignored or excluded temporarily without affecting the overall availability.

+**Factors:**
+- The current monolithic LMS system relies on a single application, creating a critical single point of failure, increasing the risk of downtime.

+**Solution:**
+- Migrate the monolith LMS application to a Microservice architecture.
+- Using Docker Swarm and automatic CI/CD mechanisms, deploy various instances/replicas of the various LMS microservices.

+**Motivation:**
+- The solution considers the need to increase availability.
+- The solution considers the need to increase releasibility.

+**Alternatives:**
+- Run various instances of the monolith application.

+**Pending issues:**
+- How to deploy the software in a fast and automatic manner.
+- How can the various databases in a microservices architecture be kept in sync?
+---
+#### Issue 2 - Low performance in replying to client requests.

+**Problem:** How to address the low performance of the LMS system.

+**Summary of solution:**
+- **Increase Resources:** Scale out(horizontal scaling) by adding more containers/instances.
+- **Maintain multiple copies of services/data:** maintain multiple copies of data and services to reduce latency and improve availability.

+**Factors:**
+- Low performance occurs in overload peek scenarios
+- The hardware capable to address the required performance in the overload peek scenarios is expensive and, becuase its operation is also expensive, it cannot be used unless necessary.

+**Solution:**
+- Using Docker Swarm and automatic CI/CD mechanisms, deploy various instances/replicas of the various LMS microservices.
+- Implement a dynamic autoscaling script for each microservice, to monitor its resources and scale up and down accordingly.

+**Motivation:**
+- The solution considers the need to use the software parsimoniously.

+**Alternatives:**
+- Deploy the LMS System to better hardware that are capable of handle the overload peek scenarios.

+**Pending issues:**
+- How to deploy the software in a fast and automatic manner.
+- How can the various databases in a microservices architecture be kept in sync?